Ah, football. For many Americans, it dominates our lives for four months a year.

 It’s not based off of your cell number, billing ZIP code, or where you signed up for your plan, but your actual physical location and what’s showing on Fox or CBS during the two Sunday “morning” (1pm Eastern) and “afternoon” (4pm-ish Eastern) time slots.

-All in all, you’d probably see about seven games this year.
+All in all, you’d probably see about eleven Miami games this year, if you don’t mind moving around a bit.

 Fluctuations in cell service accounted for (though Verizon did state that they lower the quality so you can see everything, rather than try and buffer HD on a shoddy connection), you may end up with even fewer.